The path to becoming a practising dietitian in Australia requires first and foremost, a tertiary qualification.

 My personal pathway was through a Bachelor of Exercise and Nutrition Sciences at the University of QLD.
 This course allowed me to study all of the relevant prerequisites to a Masters of Dietetics studies but also allowed additional electives in which I study other areas of interest relating to my professional goals.

-Biomechanics, Exercise programming, and more in-depth anatomy and physiology have been valuable in working with athletes and sporting populations, and not all courses offer such options.
+Biomechanics, exercise programming, and more in-depth anatomy and physiology have been valuable in working with athletes and sporting populations.
+Not all courses offer such options.

 After completion of the 3-year Bachelors degree, I proceeded to the additional 1.5 year Masters of Dietetic studies at UQ.
 During this program students complete clinical, hospital, food service, community health, and mental health placements, as well as a range of theory-based subjects mentioned earlier.

-All accredited dietetics programs are considered “entry-level” to the profession which then requires dietitians to satisfy a number of professional development (PD) hours per year.
+All accredited dietetics programs are considered “entry-level” to the profession.
+Dietitians are then required to satisfy a number of professional development hours and continully upskill their practice.

 After finishing tertiary study, practising new graduate dietitians are required to find and work with an existing APD for a 12-month mentoring partnership.
 This helps support, build and expand the skills of professionals new to the discipline.

 APD’s also have to complete a minimum of 30 hours of continuing professional development of “CPD” each year.
-CPD plays an important role in the continued education and upskilling of dietitians, as well as ensuring that you are staying up to date on new research and working towards your own personal learning goals and objectives.
+CPD plays an important role in the continued education and upskilling of dietitians.
+It also ensures that you are staying up to date on new research and working towards your own personal learning goals and objectives.

 A further qualification of accredited sports dietitian may be granted in Australia though the completion of Sports Dietitians Australia’s sports nutrition course.
 This would be an example of CPD specific to expanding a dietitian’s skills when working with athletes and sporting populations.